mihan2002/leave-request-ui/README.md

 This is a full-stack **Leave Request Management** system built with a **React (Vite)** frontend and a **Spring Boot** backend.
 The backend uses **PostgreSQL** for data storage and implements **JWT-based authentication and authorization**.

-This document contains only the fontend setup
+This document contains only the fontend setup.

 ---